Have you heard of galvanizing, but are unsure of what it means? Look no further, as we cover everything to know about galvanizing here.

 Once the steel has been cleaned, it is dipped in a flux solution.
 A flux solution is made of zinc-ammonium chloride which, like the alkaline solution in the cleaning process, is heated with residual heat from the galvanizing surface.
 The fluxing process removes the remaining traces of oxide and helps prepare the metal for the zinc bath.

 After fluxing, the metal is dipped into a bath of molten zinc.
-This process forms a metallurgical bond between the zinc and the steel, which means the atoms between them chemically bond instead of just applying a surface coating.
-This process creates a durable, corrosion-resistant finish that can withstand extreme temperatures, harsh environments, and corrosion.
+This process forms a metallurgical bond between the zinc and the metal, which means the atoms between them chemically bond instead of just applying a top level coating on the metal surface.
+The protective zinc coating creates a durable, corrosion-resistant finish that can withstand extreme temperatures, harsh environments, and corrosion.

 Finally, an optional follow-up coat such as paint or powder coating can be applied.
 While not part of the galvanizing process itself, post-treatment further increases the metal’s durability and corrosion-resistance.